-The average daily cost (per person) in Los Angeles is $190, while the average daily cost in Napa Valley is $230.
+The average daily cost (per person) in Los Angeles is $203, while the average daily cost in Napa Valley is $230.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Los Angeles and Napa Valley in more detail.
+What follows is a categorical breakdown of travel costs for Los Angeles and Napa Valley in more detail.

 For Los Angeles, here are some examples of average food and meal prices for travelers: